dleovl/Bootstrap/README.md

 - [Serotonin](https://github.com/mineek/Serotonin): A **safe** semi-jailbreak tool that works on top of roothide Bootstrap to provide partial support for SpringBoard tweaks.

 ### How do I convert tweaks?

-## Install tweaks
-When installing a tweak, you might see a message saying 'Not Updated'.
-This tweak will need to be updated to support the roothide Bootstrap.

-Install roothide Patcher (https://roothide.github.io/, refresh sources if it's blank).
+Install roothide Patcher (refresh sources if the roothide repository is blank).

 If you're using Sileo: